Snatorstar/Snatorstar/README.md

 - 👋 Hi, I’m @Snatorstar
-- 👀 I’m interested in Program
+- 👀 I’m interested in Programming
 - 📫 How to reach me In Telegram : @SnaToR_sTaR

 <!---